JetBrains/ideavim/README.md

 [![Twitter][twitter-svg]][twitter]

 IdeaVim is a Vim emulation plugin for IDEs based on the IntelliJ Platform.
-IdeaVim can be used with IntelliJ IDEA, PyCharm, CLion, PhpStorm, WebStorm, RubyMine, AppCode, DataGrip, GoLand, Rider, Cursive, and Android Studio.

 ##### Contact maintainers:
 * [Bug tracker](https://youtrack.jetbrains.com/issues/VIM)